Sadie King

 Sadie Sinclair (also King) is a fictional character from the British television soap opera Emmerdale, played by Patsy Kensit.
 She made her first appearance during the episode broadcast on 10 May 2004.
-The character was introduced as the ex-wife of Jimmy King (Nick Miles), who arrived with his family in 2004.
+The character was introduced as the former wife of Jimmy King (Nick Miles), who arrived with his family in 2004.
 Kensit left the serial to accept a role on Holby City and Sadie made her final appearance on 21 September 2006.
 Kensit won the Best Bitch accolade for her portrayal of Sadie at the 2005 and 2006 Inside Soap Awards.

 Storylines

 Sadie arrives in Emmerdale via helicopter to join her husband Jimmy King (Nick Miles).
 Sadie begins to lose interest in Jimmy when she realises they both have vastly different dreams, with Sadie being ambitious and Jimmy wanting a family.
-Sadie begins taking contraceptive injections behind Jimmy's back and when she confesses, Jimmy demands a divorce.
+Sadie begins taking contraceptive injections behind Jimmy's back, and when she confesses, Jimmy demands a divorce.
 Sick of being rejected by Jimmy, Sadie begins an affair with local mechanic Robert Sugden (Karl Davies).
 Knowing that Jimmy's rejection means her position in the King family is under threat, Sadie hatches a plan to ensure that Charity Dingle (Emma Atkins) never becomes Tom King's (Kenneth Farrington) wife.
-She employs a private detective to trail Charity and bribes her relative and lover Cain Dingle (Jeff Hordley) to get Charity in a compromising position.
+She employs a private detective to trail Charity, and bribes her relative and lover Cain Dingle (Jeff Hordley) to get Charity in a compromising position.
 Sadie then presents Tom with the incriminating photos on the day of the wedding, which does not go ahead.
 Charity retaliates by having sex with Jimmy and videotaping the event.

 When Charity arrives at Jimmy's birthday party several weeks later, she tells the Kings that she and Jimmy have been having an affair, before playing the tape in which Jimmy reveals Sadie's scheming and the state of their marriage.
 In the fallout, Tom disowns Jimmy and Sadie.
-Sadie enlists Cain's help again and is able to buy the land the Kings want for their development and blackmails her way back into the company.
+Sadie enlists Cain's help again; she is able to buy the land the Kings want for their development, and blackmails her way back into the company.